sourcegraph/handbook/content/bizops/index.md

 ## Goals

-See the [Operations OKRs](../company/goals/2022_q3.md#operations-bizops-finance-techops-legal) for the Ops team's full OKRs.
+See the [Operations OKRs](../company/goals/2022_q4.md#operations-bizops-finance-techops-legal) for the Ops team's full OKRs.
 Below are the six OKRs specific to the BizOps team:

-- KR: Enable the product team to self-serve on a majority of ad hoc analytical requests
-- KR: 2x cloud weekly activation rate to N7
-- KR: 2x cloud weekly retention rate to N8
-- KR: Maximize ROI on marketing spend
-- KR: We have mapped the Sourcegraph user journey and the SDR, Marketing, and/or Product teams are using 1+ recommendations for messaging, outreach, or user actions - that are correlated with converting free users to sales opportunities
-- KR: Sales reps are using the new pricing model and report that it is helping to speed up or otherwise improve negotiations
+- **KR:** Complete a migration off of BigQuery for ETLs (to dbt, Airflow, or similar)
+- **KR:** Every product team, go-to-market team and company-wide has at least one automated KPI dashboard sent into Slack
+- **KR:** Build a scalable marketing data infrastructure to support ROI analysis (and specifically, have a system in place for tracking multi-touch attribution of leads)
+- **KR:** Every L2 and above product or feature release and update is measured as successful or not, beyond just being delivered on time
+- **KR:** TBD: Institute a cleaner, more thoughtful data architecture with documentation
+- **KR:** TBD: Working on getting sales insights and recommendations scoped so we list specific things to be delivered

+**Note:** TBD KRs are not fully scoped and therefore intentionally vague, but are on this list because it's something we will likely spend time on in Q4

 ## How to work with us